scantist-ossops-m2/ceph-ci/README.md

 # Ceph - a scalable distributed storage system

-See https://ceph.com/ for current information about Ceph.
+See https://ceph.com/ for current information about Ceph

 ## Contributing Code